Prerequisites

 Theme preview

+In the official WordPress repository, themes are usually presented with a live preview using a pre-installed demo site.
+We’ve made a different choice.
 Because we care deeply about the security and confidentiality of your code, wp-content.io does not deploy any of your files.
 All your archives stay securely hosted on the CDN, without being extracted or exposed.
+If you want to provide a live preview, you can define a Preview URL in the dashboard.
+If no URL is provided, users will instead see the changelog and version history of your theme.

 Child themes

-You can upload a child theme based on either:
+You can upload a child theme based on either:- a parent theme from the official WordPress repository,

 - a private theme managed by any organization (as long as the site is connected to your the organization account).